wilsonmar/mac-setup/README.md

 This script helps with <strong>updates too</strong>.
 Although you may use Apple's Time Machine app to backup everything to a USB drive or AirPort Time Capsule, you may want a way to <strong>keep up with the latest changes</strong> in apps updated to the latest version.
 Remember the "openssl" update scare?

 This script upgrades all programs it knows about if you run the script with the RUNTYPE set to "upgrade".
-Use this script to install and configure the programs most people use.
+Use this script to install and configure what you need at the moment.

+Change the RUNTYPE to "remove" and run the script to clear up disk space.

 ### Servers to work offline